PBGUX/pb-design-system/README.md

-#PB Design System Bower Package
+#PB Design System Package

-This repo is for distribution of the Design System on `bower`.
-The source is the main [Design System repo](https://github.com/PBGUX/designsystem-3/tree/master).
-Please file issues against that repo.
+This repo is for distribution of the Design System.
+This package simplifies installing and maintaining your use of the Design System.

+Please file any issues against the main [Design System repo](https://github.com/PBGUX/designsystem-3/tree/master).

 ##Bower Install
 You can install this package with `bower`: